 Fortunately, I have subsequently had a very enjoyable career, mainly because I have always been able to approach things with both logical and creative thinking.
 However, I know that there are many people who had their creative side stamped on at an early age.
 This could be because of a perception that jobs in the arts “aren’t for people like us”, whether that refers to people who feel they can’t get into university/art/drama/school, not from the ‘right’ background, etc. Or the perception that careers in the arts aren’t ‘proper’ jobs.
 Indeed, I see many of these people as clients, finally getting to try the thing they always wanted to do now they are in middle/later age, having completed their ‘sensible’ careers.
 But many of them have been unhappy and unfulfilled, even though they may have had career successful by other peoples’ standards.

 The point of all this is that if someone has a creative dream or ambition, it is good to encourage it.
 After all, looking at it purely through an economic lens, the UK has a creative industry which is worth £76.9 billion per year to the UK economy.
 More importantly, this is an awful lot of people who are fulfilling their creative potential and are happy in their professional lives.
 Even those who for whatever reason decide not to follow an obviously creative profession will at least have accessed skills and ways of thinking which will enhance their careers and any businesses with which they are involved.
 Also perhaps they have a meaningful and important sideline giving them personal satisfaction.

-If this has struck a chord with you and you want to find out if coaching will support you in reengaging with your creativity, book for a Light the Blue Touchpaper session.
+If this has struck a chord with you and you want to find out if coaching will support you in reengaging with your creativity, check out how we could work together and get in touch.